reside-ic/acme-buddy/README.md

 benefit from this (eg. Vault).

-To allow acme-buddy to send signals to other containers, the Docker Unix socket should be bind-mounted into its container.
+To allow acme-buddy to send signals to other containers, the Docker Unix socket must be bind-mounted into its container.
 Additionally, the `--reload-container` option is used to specify the name or ID of the container that needs to be reloaded.

 ```sh
 docker run